By Steve Beauregard

 Phil’s Tournament Successes

-First the easy figures: Phil has $19.3 million in live poker tournament cashes.
+First the easy figures: Phil has $22.8 million in live poker tournament cashes as of this writing in the summer of 2018.

 That of course, isn’t very helpful in helping us figure net worth, as we don’t know how much, or how often Hellmuth was staked.